 Gara de Nord, the largest train station in Romania, has service to most destinations around the country and Eastern Europe.
 There are 14 tracks and 8 platforms.
 I used it to get to and from Brașov.
 The station is also directly connected to the city via the M4 metro line.

 I stayed at the Hotel Banat, a short walk from the historic old town of Bucharest.
 It cost me €30 per night.
 This hotel, housed in a historic 1930 building, wasn’t perfect or totally clean, but it did the trick.
 It had free wifi and friendly service.
 Can’t complain.
+(Note: Hotel Banat has been reported as permanently closed.)

 For food, I always went out to Old Town and sat in one of the outdoor cafés or restaurants.
 The atmosphere is phenomenal and there are many places to choose from for every budget.